whaakman/azure-docs.nl-nl/articles/sql-database/sql-database-service-tier-hyperscale-faq.md

 ## <a name="deep-dive-questions"></a>Duik de diepte vragen

-### <a name="can-i-mix-hyperscale-and-single-databases-a-my-sql-database-server"></a>Kan ik grootschalig en individuele databases combineren een mijn SQL Database-server
+### <a name="can-i-mix-hyperscale-and-single-databases-in-a-single-logical-server"></a>Ik kan Combineer grootschalig en individuele databases in één logische server

 Ja, dat is mogelijk.